-A. What is/was the process of defining future policies, goals, investments and designs to prepare for future needs of users of this project?
-How did the applicant analyze the wide range of alternatives and impacts on the transportation system to influence beneficial outcomes?
-(3 points max)
+A. What is/was the process of defining designs to prepare for future needs of users of this project?
+How did the applicant analyze the alternatives and impacts on the transportation system to influence beneficial outcomes?

 General Guidance on stakeholders and their involvement in a project: